mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 ### More on using Singularity

 In many cases, GPUs are needed to accelerate programs.
-As the GPU driver is installed on the host, use the flag `--nv` to pass necessary GPU driver libbaries into the container, so that the program can "see" the GPUs in the container.
+As the GPU driver is installed on the host, use the flag `--nv` to pass necessary GPU driver libraries into the container, so that the program can "see" the GPUs in the container.

 Check if GPUs are available in a container,
 ```